dalesgit/logseq-sd/pages/SD Training Jan 30, 2025.md

 		- https://en.wikiquote.org/wiki/Meister_Eckhart#:~:text=Meister%20Eckhart%20(c.,one%20knowledge%2C%20and%20one%20love.
 	- Rift between Jung and Freud happened when Freud refused to share about one of hisgh dream
 	- asking: What of the dream narrative speaks to my actual life (storying the dream)
+	- p.
+13 provides the questions that could even be handed to our SDee